 In the window "Simulation Basis Manager", the list of components can be entered by selecting the tab "Components".
-Add new components to the simulation by pressing "View...".
+Add new chemical species to the simulation by pressing "View...".

-The components can be searched within the HYSYS database by entering the name or the chemical formula, and are added with the button " ← Add Pure ".
+The components can be searched within the HYSYS/UniSim database by entering the name or the chemical formula and are added with the " ← Add Pure " button.